anlin00007/OnTAD/README.md

 # OnTAD
 OnTAD is an Optimal Nested TAD caller for Hi-C data

+##
 ## Getting Started

 ### Prerequisites
-GNU Scientific Library (https://www.gnu.org/software/gsl/) version 2.3
+GNU Compiler Collection (https://gcc.gnu.org/) version 7.3.1

 ### Installing (Linux environment)
 Here are two options to use OnTAD in local:

-1. Users can download the executable file and specify the path of gsl in environment.
+1. Users can download the executable file.

 ```
-export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/PathToGSL/gsl-2.3/lib/
 chmod +x OnTAD
 ```

 2. OnTAD can be complied with source code in the /src folder.
-Please specify the path of gsl in the makefile.

 ```
-sed -i 's/PathToGSL/your local path of gsl/g' makefile
+cd PathToOnTAD/src
 make
 chmod +x OnTAD
 ```